chriskrycho/v5.chriskrycho.com/site/journal/Next/role.md

 Ratchets are incremental improvements, not silver bullets.
 So was structured programming, though.
 A change does not have to be a silver bullet to be valuable.
 It just has to make for better software—and critically, better software that does not require you to be always at your best.
 Fewer `SEGFAULT`s and fewer vulnerabilities as a result of memory safety is good.
 Fewer cases of “`undefined` is not a function” is good.
 [Faster cycle times](https://v4.chriskrycho.com/2018/scales-of-feedback-time-in-software-development.html) on identifying and fixing bugs is good.

 So what I am doing next?
-Hopefully, making a ratchet—and teaching people how to use it, because that combination of craft and education is what I love most, and what I am best at.
+Hopefully, making a ratchet—and teaching people how to use it, because that combination of craft and education is what I love most, and what I am best at.[^2]

 {% note %}